nortikin/sverchok/docs/nodes/vector/turbulence.rst

 ==========

 This Turbulence node takes a list of Vectors and outputs a list of equal length containing Floats in the range 0.0 to 1.0.
+May output scalars o vectors.
+For some noise types, if your output goes to the texture viewer you need to remap them, otherwise in same cases your texture will be supersaturated or undersaturated.
+See below 'range table' for a detailed description.

 Inputs & Parameters
 -------------------